A Guide to Remote Internships

 Paying Attention to Health

-Long hours on a computer, both writing papers and doing work for their internship, can take a toll.
+It’s important to be aware of the impact that working from home can have on your physical health.
+Long hours on a computer, both writing papers and doing work for your internship, can take a toll.

-To prevent eye strain, students can adopt the 20-20-20 rule.
+To prevent eye strain, try the 20-20-20 rule.
 It goes like this: Every 20 minutes, look at an object at least 20 feet away for 20 seconds.

 Physical health isn’t the only kind that can be affected by spending long periods of time at home.

 Some people have reported that working from home caused them to feel more stress, whereas others said it reduced stress.
-Since this varies, students will have to keep an eye out for mental well-being during a remote internship.
+Since this varies, you’ll want to pay attention to your mental well-being during a remote internship.

-To take care of their mental health, students can implement routines like walking, meditating, and calling friends.
+To take care of your mental health, be sure to implement routines like walking, meditating, and calling friends.

 Finding Value in Virtual Networking